-The Head of Department will notify the student in writing of their decision, with reasons, within a Approved by: ChairAB20220722 Version: 2022-23 v1 Page 92 of 101 reasonable time of the student's written request to return to study.
+The Head of Department will notify the student in writing of their decision, with reasons, within a reasonable time of the student's written request to return to study.
 If the request is turned down the letter will include information on the process of reapplication for a return to study, if available.
 If the request is accepted, the letter will include information on any conditions and the action plan (if applicable).